Almarch/pygotchi/README.md

 # <img src="pygotchi/www/img/favicon.png" alt="PyGoTcHi" width="40"/> The Tamagotchi is live online !

-The goal of this package is to port [TamaLIB](https://github.com/jcrona/tamalib) to Python.
-Bringing the low-level emulator to a high-level language aims at easing its deployment as a web service.
+The goal of this Python package is to deliver [TamaLIB](https://github.com/jcrona/tamalib) as a web service.

 The web server-client logic makes a special sense for Tamagotchis as it unlocks two key functionnalities of the original game:

 - Ubiquity: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
 - Real-time consistency: The creature has a strict schedule that the player has to deal with all along the day.
 The server can endorse the role to keep track of time.

-A web app is readily available with the package.
-It is dockerized for ease of deployment.
+A web app is readily available and dockerized for ease of deployment.

 <div align="center">
         <img src="https://github.com/user-attachments/assets/98100f88-279b-4cb2-84cf-29b0c25926db" width="300px"/>